Maldivians: Southern group

 As a result of political activities during the early 1960s, the term Suvadivian was adopted by some authors to refer to the southern group.
 From 1959 to 1963 a short-lived breakaway government named United Suvadive Republic was formed by Southerners, from which the name originated although the name is novel.
 The names Suvadive and Suvadivian suggest that they stem from the ancient name for the atolls of Huvadhu, Fuvahmulah and Addu, or Suvadiva.

 The Suvadivians, living on Huvadhu, Fuvahmulah and Addu atolls number approximately 60,000 and constitute about 20% of Maldivians.
-This group has the closest linguistic and ethnic proximity to the original Maldivians.
+The group has the closest linguistic and ethnic proximity to the original Maldivians.
 Historical records suggest that this group faced less interference from the outside world.
 Unlike the other group, this group was not affected by Portuguese rule as it did not cross Suvadiva channel.
 Fewer traders and travelers visited this area.

 Each atoll of the Suvadiva region speaks its own distinctive forms of the Maldivian language (Huvadhu dialect, Mulaku dialect and Addu dialect), which are much different from the rest may be closer to the original.